Submit Data in the HUBB

 • Enhanced ACAM

-In addition to certifying their location data, all carriers must also complete an annual certification in the HUBB between Jan.
-1, 2025, and March 3, 2025, to confirm that their filing activity for 2024 is complete.
+In addition to certifying their location data, all carriers must also complete a separate annual certification in the HUBB between Jan.
+1, 2026, and March 2, 2026, to confirm that their filing activity for 2025 is complete.

-Accurate geolocation data is the key to filing successfully with the HUBB.
+Accurate geolocation data is the key to filing successfully by latitude and longitude in the HUBB.
 Please see the USAC Geolocations Methods Guide for an overview of different methods for collecting accurate latitude and longitude coordinates.

 Ensuring Consistency with BDC and Fabric Data